Welcome to Jyotirvidya Parisanstha

-It was this season’s second star party with a great sight of two Comets: most awaited comet ISON and comet Lovejoy.
-These comets were observed through binoculars, telescopes and photographed too.
+It was this season’s third star party.
 Star party was a big success with a variety of astrogames, lectures and discussion session.
 Click here for the report of the star party.

 Comet ISON and Comet Lovejoy, clicked by JVP members during November Star Party through 6" refractor telescope.

 Orion Nebula clicked by JVP members through 6" refractor telescope during November Star Party:

 The Governing Council of Jyotirvidya Parisanstha (JVP) is very pleased to put forward annual report of 69th year.
 Parisanstha progressed significantly in this year and we thank all the members of the Parisanstha who made the programs of Parisanstha a great success.
 We hope that in the 70th year we will progress further in terms of observational programs and popularization programs.